eghojansu/Wai/README.md

 $config = [
     // current version
     'version'      => '0.1.0',
-    // used for saving installed version and schema 'workingDir'   => 'tmp/',
+    // used for saving installed version and schema, ensure this directory is writable 'workingDir'   => 'tmp/',
     // schema directory that contains every schema that need to be installed
     // filename should be prefixed by ordered number